The positivity technique and low-lying zeros of Dirichlet $L$-functions: Introduction and statement of results

 \subsection{The family of Dirichlet \texorpdfstring{$L$}{}-functions modulo \texorpdfstring{$q$}{}}

-Much more work has been done towards understanding the distribution of low-lying zeros in families of Dirichlet $L$-functions, for example the family of quadratic Dirichlet $L$-functions and the family of all Dirichlet $L$-functions of a fixed modulus.
+Much more work has been done towards understanding the distribution of low-lying zeros in families of Dirichlet $L$-functions, such as the family of quadratic Dirichlet $L$-functions and the family of Dirichlet $L$-functions of a fixed modulus.
 In the latter direction, Murty \cite{Mur} showed under GRH that

 essentially by using the positivity technique.
-As a result, for any $\epsilon>0$ the proportion of $\chi$ mod $q$ such that $L(\frac{1}{2},\chi)\neq 0$ is at least $\frac{1}{2}-\epsilon$ for all sufficiently large $q$.
-By constructing certain extremal functions in reproducing kernel Hilbert spaces, Carneiro, Chirre and Milinovich \cite{CCM2} improved on the average order of vanishing at low-lying heights of the form $\frac{2\pi t}{\log q}$ for $t>0$, but at $t=0$ \eqref{Murty} has not been updated so far \footnote{For the family of primitive Dirichlet $L$-functions with conductors $\in [Q,2Q]$, the non-vanishing proportion at the central point has been extended beyond $\frac{1}{2}$ for large $Q$, unconditionally by Pratt \cite{Pratt} and conditionally by Drappeau \textit{et al.} \cite{DPR}.}.
-The best unconditional result in this direction is due to Bui \cite{Bui} who proved that $L(\frac{1}{2},\chi)\neq 0$ for at least $34\%$ of the primitive characters modulo $q$.
-Restricting to prime moduli, Khan, Mili\'{c}evi\'{e} and Ngo \cite{KMN} improved this proportion to $\frac{5}{13}-o(1)$.
+As a result, the proportion of $\chi$ mod $q$ such that $L(\frac{1}{2},\chi)\neq 0$ is at least $\frac{1}{2}-o(1)$ as $q\to \infty$.
+By constructing certain extremal functions in reproducing kernel Hilbert spaces, Carneiro, Chirre and Milinovich \cite{CCM2} improved on the average order of vanishing at low-lying heights of the form $\frac{2\pi t}{\log q}$ for $t>0$, but at $t=0$ \eqref{Murty} has not been updated so far \footnote{For the family of primitive Dirichlet $L$-functions with conductors $\in [Q,2Q]$, the non-vanishing proportion at the central point has been improved beyond $\frac{1}{2}$ for large $Q$, unconditionally by Pratt \cite{Pratt} and conditionally by Drappeau \textit{et al.} \cite{DPR}.}.
+For unconditional results in this direction we refer the reader to \cite{BalMur, IwaSar, Bui, KhaNgo, KMN, QinWu}.

-In their seminal work \cite{HuRu}, Hughes and Rudnick established, assuming GRH, the one-level density for the unitary family of Dirichlet $L$-functions modulo $q$ for test functions $f$ with $\supp(\wh{f})\in [-2,2]$.
-As a corollary, they \cite[Theorem 8.1]{HuRu} showed that
+In their seminal work \cite{HuRu}, Hughes and Rudnick established the one-level density for the unitary family of Dirichlet $L$-functions modulo a prime $q$.
+(The restriction of $q$ to primes simplifies the discussion by ensuring that each non-principal $\chi$ mod $q$ is primitive.)
+Take the Fourier transform of $f\in L^1(\mathbb{R})$ to be